hidesoon/latex-for-publication/README.md

 ## Summary

 These are some comments from me at this moment, please suggest if you spot something wrong, or know better method to recommend.
-Feel free to rise a issue.
+Feel free to rise an issue.

 Thanks,